 Brander and Sherridan.
-She blinked at them, then sighed softly and moved from the entry.
+She blinked at them, then sighed and moved from the entry.
 She fumbled about for a candle and stepped into the hallway to light it from a sconce.
-The light glowed too soft, but she had no other source of illumination.
-The room, unlike others, did not have a sconce on the wall or one of those tall, sturdy stands that held several stubby candles.
+It glowed too softly, but she had no other source of illumination.
+The room, unlike others, did not have a fixture or one of those tall, sturdy stands that held several stubby candles.

-She set the candle on the short nightstand, then smacked against the far wall and slid down, feeling too drained for the inevitable conversation.
+She set it on the short nightstand, then smacked against the far wall and slid down, feeling too drained for the inevitable conversation.
 How much had Brander told the other rebel about the events of yesterday?

-He probably related the trip to Orinder’s, the fight at the Trees Street Guardhouse, and mentioned the papers Ciaran took from Predi.
-They held addresses and names, nothing more, but that information, considering the source, might prove very valuable to the rebels, and to the guard.
+He probably related the trip to Orinder’s, the fight at the Tree Streets Guardhouse, and mentioned the papers Ciaran took from Predi.
+They held addresses and names, nothing more, but that information, considering the source, might prove valuable to the rebels—and to the guard.
 Ciaran agreed they should share the info with Sir Armarandos, and she would do so in the next few days.